Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

+Proof of \thmref{ebb-and-flow-formalized} is provided in \secref{overview-of-analysis-ebb-and-flow,appendix-chainava-security,appendix-chainacc-liveness,appendix-ebb-and-flow-security}.
+It follows the same blueprint as the original construction of accountability gadgets in \cite[Appendices B, C]{aadilemma}.

-\paragraph{Composition with the accountability and finality gadgets} When composing accountability gadgets and \Goldfish with the fast confirmation rule, we stipulate that the validators input to the gadget only those blocks confirmed via the slow confirmation rule in their view.
-This is necessary to ensure that all honest validators promptly agree on the confirmation status of the blocks input to the gadget for checkpointing, which in turn is a prerequisite for the liveness of the accountable, final prefix ledger $\chainacc$.
+\myparagraph{Fast Confirmation Rule and Accountability Gadgets} When composing accountability gadgets and \Goldfish with the fast confirmation rule, we stipulate that the validators input to the gadget only those blocks confirmed via the standard confirmation rule ($\funOurGhost(\V,t)^{\lceil \kappa}$) in their view.
+This is necessary to ensure that all honest validators promptly agree on the confirmation status of the blocks input to the gadget for checkpointing, which in turn is a prerequisite for the liveness of the accountable final prefix ledger $\chainacc$.
 Otherwise, it is possible that a block fast confirmed by one honest validator might not become confirmed in the view of another honest validator until after $\kappa$ slots, stalling the checkpointing process of the accountability gadget for that block.
-Thus, the fast confirmation rule is primarily for reducing the latency of the available ledger $\chainava$, and does not affect the time for a block to enter the accountable, final prefix ledger $\chainacc$.
+Thus, the fast confirmation rule is primarily for reducing the latency of the available ledger $\chainava$, and does not affect the time for a block to enter the accountable final prefix ledger $\chainacc$.